simon1010/homebridge-w115/README.md

 ````
 #### Issues
 Add a github issue and I will look into it.
 It's early days yet and I just got this working for my own w215 switches.
-#### Notes:
-* This accessory plugin does not perform discovery, although that would be great.
-You have to add it to your config.json.
-I did consider doing this as a MQTT plugin so that I could use it in both homebridge and smartthings...
-Maybe in a future life.
-* You will not be able to see power consumption in the Home app provided by apple.
-This is pretty poor really, but if you download eve home, it's a bit more comprehensive.
-There is also an app in the app store called "Home" that costs £10 that claims to be the most comprehensive...
-If you're cheap like me, I would go with EVE if you want that kind of information, or use the d-link app to get consumption.